 City of Minneapolis Tree Cell Installation – Marq2 Project

-Marquette Ave S between 1st St S and 12th St S, and 2nd Ave S between 1st St S and 12th St S
+Marquette Ave S, 1st St S to 12th St S; 2nd Ave S, 1st St S to 12th St S

-This 2009 downtown street project included installation of tree cells that will promote healthy, mature trees, and improve stormwater management in the core of the downtown district.
+This 2009 downtown street project included installation of tree cells to promote healthy, mature trees, and improve stormwater management in the core of the downtown district.

 Large trees in urban areas can reduce the urban heat island effect, air pollution, stormwater pollution and flooding, while replenishing oxygen, providing shade, and connecting residents and visitors to a natural environment.

 173 trees were installed along a new bus corridor using Silva cells.
 10,800 modular cells serve to support the sidewalk.
 This system creates a void space that holds 10 cubic feet of soil per unit, allowing for existing or future utility pipes, protecting tree roots from compaction, and provides storage for stormwater.
 The system can temporarily hold large volumes of stormwater that can be used by the trees (evapotranspiration) or will soak into the ground (infiltration).